 The following is proposed in R2-2205492:

+- Network Slice Access stratum Group (NSAG): identifies a set of S-NSSAI within a Tracking Area that can be used for slice specific cell reselection or slice specific RACH configuration.

 Rapporteur's comments: this clarification is useful in 38.300.

 Question 3: Do you agree to add this clarification into 8.2?